 When does acne start in pregnancy?

-The severity and timing of outbreaks can vary from person to person.
-During the first trimester, significant hormone fluctuations occur in the body.
-These changes, especially in the hormone progesterone, can lead to increased oil, or sebum, production on the skin, which may clog pores and cause acne breakouts.
-For women experiencing acne during the first trimester, breakouts usually start to appear around six weeks into pregnancy.
-Acne may improve for some women during the second trimester and flare up again in the third, due to higher levels of the hormone androgen, which increases sebum production.
-No matter when your pregnancy-related acne begins, Dr. Green offers a variety of safe and effective treatment options.
+The severity and timing of outbreaks can differ among individuals.
+During the first trimester, significant hormonal changes happen.
+These fluctuations, especially in progesterone, can cause increased oil (sebum) production on the skin, which may clog pores and lead to acne breakouts.
+Women experiencing acne during the first trimester often notice breakouts around six weeks into pregnancy.
+Acne may improve for some women in the second trimester but can flare up again in the third trimester due to higher androgen levels, which boost sebum production.
+Regardless of when your pregnancy-related acne starts, Dr. Green offers a variety of safe and effective treatment options.

 Is sulfur acne treatment safe in pregnancy?

-Sulfur has been used to treat acne for centuries.
-It possesses antibacterial properties that can eliminate the bacteria Propionibacterium acnes, which causes acne.
+Sulfur possesses antibacterial properties that can eliminate Propionibacterium acnes, a bacterium that causes acne.
 Sulfur also provides anti-inflammatory effects that help reduce redness and swelling, especially in pregnancy-related acne.
 It helps regulate oil production, which can be beneficial for those experiencing pregnancy acne, as oil production often increases during this time.
 Sulfur-based acne treatments have been used for decades without reports of adverse effects during pregnancy.
-Because of this, many dermatologists feel comfortable prescribing topical sulfur treatments.
+Because of this, many dermatologists feel comfortable prescribing topical sulfur treatments, but it is best to consult with your board-certified OB-GYN before adding any new products to your routine.

 Is pregnancy acne normal?